fullstackreact/react-gen-generator/README.md

 npm install -g generator-react-gen
 ```

-Then generate your new project:
+Then generate your new project, answer some questions about your project, and go!

 ```bash
 yo react-gen